-If your dog is anxious or fearful, you may need to seek the help of a behaviorist to help address the problem.2.
+If your dog is anxious or fearful, you may need to seek the help of a behaviorist or a dedicated training course for dog barking to help address the problem.2.
 Chewing

 Chewing is another common dog bad habit.
 Dogs chew for various reasons, including to relieve boredom or stress, teeth, and separation anxiety.

 To stop your dog from chewing on furniture or other objects, provide him with plenty of chew toys and bones.

 Rotate the toys, so he doesn't get bored, and make sure to praise him when he chews on the toys instead of your furniture.
 If you're looking for a more durable chew toy, try a Kong toy that can be filled with treats or peanut butter.